 This is the simplest thing you can do.

-After your workout just perform a short mobility session for 5-10 minutes similar to the warm-up.
+After your workout just performs a short mobility session for 5-10 minutes similar to the warm-up.

 Also, you can perform various static stretches and target the muscle areas that feel sore.